rajatdangra/CoWIN_VaccineFinder/README.md

 # Co-WIN: _Vaccine Finder_
-<ins>Vaccine Finder</ins>: based on Pincode and Age Limit Criteria.
+<ins>Vaccine Finder</ins>: Based on Pin-Codes, Age Limit Criteria, Dose, Vaccine and other User preferences.
-Send notification on Mail, if slots are available.
+Sends notification on Mail and Telegram, if slots are available.
 Book Slots and Send notification on Mail and Telegram, if Booked successfully.

 _Platforms Supported_: Windows, macOS, Linux.